-The purpose of this fund is to ring-fence funding received from constituent authorities to implement reforms to the Non-Domestic Rating system.
-The Non-Domestic Rates (Scotland) Bill will take effect from 1 April 2020.
+The purpose of this fund is to ring-fence funding received from constituent authorities to implement reforms from the Barclay Report which followed a review into the non-domestic rates system in Scotland.
+The Non-Domestic Rates (Scotland) Bill took effect from 1 April 2020.